taehyounpark/queryosity/docs/features/aggregation/aggregation.md

 hist->at(0);  // equivalent to hist.result()->at(0);
 ```

-!!! note
+!!! info
-    Calling the result of any one aggregation triggers the dataset processing of *all*.
+    Calling the result of any one aggregation triggers the dataset processing of *all* booked up to that point.